False Claims Act and Self Auditing

 Identifying and reporting fraud, waste and abuse is everyone’s responsibility.
 Health Partners Plans takes this very seriously and holds all employees, members and providers accountable for reporting all concerns of suspected fraud, waste and abuse.

 Providers in our network are responsible for auditing themselves and reporting any findings that would have resulted in an overpayment or underpayment to them.

 For more information on provider self-disclosure and self-auditing protocols:

 False Claims Act

 The False Claims Act is the single most important tool U.S. taxpayers have to recover the billions of dollars stolen through fraud by U.S. government contractors, including Medicare and Medicaid providers, every year.
-Under the False Claims Act, those who knowingly submit or cause another person or entity to submit false claims for payment of government funds are liable for three times the government’s damages plus civil penalties of $5,500 to $11,000 per false claim.
+Under the False Claims Act, those who knowingly submit or cause another person or entity to submit false claims for payment of government funds are liable for three times the government’s damages plus civil penalties of a minimum of $11,665 and a maximum of $23,331 (as of June 2020) per false claim.

 - Health Partner Plans SIU Hotline: 1-866-HP-SIU4U (1-866-477-4848)